eclipse-slm/slm/docs/docs/usage/users.md

 # Users

+Eclipse Service Lifecycle Management uses [Keycloak](https://www.keycloak.org/) as the user management system.
+In Order to modify SLM users you have to log into keycloak.

 ## Add User

-Eclipse Service Lifecycle Management uses [Keycloak](https://www.keycloak.org/) as the user management system.
-In Order to add a new SLM user you have to log into keycloak and add a new user in the SLM realm.

-The following steps describe the process:
+The following steps describe the process of adding a new user:

 1. Open Keycloak Admin Console by entering the following URL in your Browser: http://<hostname-of-slm>:7080/auth/admin
 2. Login with the admin credentials of Keycloak (default: admin/password)